 4. Click Submit to complete the binding.

-Step 4: Configure Custom Domain Name
+Step 4: Configuring a Custom Domain Name

-After the certificate is added, to ensure normal client connections, the CNAME configuration for the certificate domain must be modified accordingly.
-If your domain is managed on Tencent Cloud, you can go to the DNS Resolution console to modify the DNS records. |
+After the certificate is added, to ensure normal client connections, the CNAME configuration for the certificate domain name must be modified accordingly.
+If your domain name is managed on Tencent Cloud, you can go to the DNS Resolution console to modify it. |

 Host Record | Fill in the domain name for the certificate in use. |